top of page

 Wit, wisdom and worrisome tales...

-There are seven non-fiction memoir works in the series.
+There are eight non-fiction works.
 The first four are called the 'Ramblings From Rhodes' books, and the rest are stand-alone accounts.
 The 'Ramblings...' books chart John's story from when he and Yvonne made the decision to move to Greece in 2004, and eventually did so in 2005, to their having lived for some years on Rhodes.

-The next is 'A Jay in the Jacaranda Tree' and sums up their first ten years on Rhodes.
+The next, 'A Jay in the Jacaranda Tree' sums up their first ten years on Rhodes.
 It's packed as full of humour as are the first four, whilst also telling an informative story that may entertain Grecophiles for hours, but will also be a handy reality check for anyone thinking of doing what they did.

 Links to the Amazon pages where the books can be purchased can be found on their respective dedicated pages.
 The brief summary below starts from the oldest and progresses to each newer work as you scroll down...